arthurborgesdev/poll3r-backup/README.md

-# poll3r-backup (App para fazer requests ao Rasp3)
+# poll3r-backup (App to request Raspberry PI 3 for PM)

-## Pra que serve?

-Se comunica com o RPI3 para acessar os dados de medição e gravá-los no banco de dados.

-## Como funciona?

-Faz requests ao raspberry PI 3 (contendo resin.io) passando como parâmetro a tag, que possui os registradores a serem buscados na memória do webserver do PM5560 (conectado ao raspberry pi).
-Faz o tratamento do resultado dessa requisição retirando os espaços vazios e com asteriscos e depois grava no banco de dados.

-## Arquivos principais e suas funções
+## What it is for?

+App to request Raspberry PI 3 for PM5560 electrical measurements and save them into a MongoDB

+## How it works?

+Make requests to the Raspberry PI 3 (containing resin.io OS) passing as a parameter the tag, which has the registers to be searched into the memory of the PM5560's webserver (connected to the Raspberry PI through a Ethernet cable).
+Then it handle the result of request, filtering "*" and blank spaces and them stores into the MongoDB database.

+## Main files and its functionalities

 **/poll3r/poll3r.js**

-Inicializa o banco de dados e faz a chamada da função principal a cada 60 000ms (1 minuto).
-Essa função faz a requisição ao Raspberry PI 3 (que está conectado ao medidor de energia) recebe os dados de medição, faz o tratamento, e os grava no banco de dados.
+Starts the database and make the call to the main function each 60 000 ms (1 minute).
+This function make a request to the Raspberry PI 3 (which is connected to the energy meter), receive the measurement data, validates it and store into the database.

 **/js/tag.js**

-Esse arquivo contém as tags contendo os registradores do que deve ser buscado na memória do webserver do PM5560 (medidor de energia).
-Contém também as funções para formatar os campos em formato JSON.
+This file contains the tags containing the registers of what should be searched into the memory of the webserver of PM5560 (energy meter).
+Also contains the functions to format the fields into JSON.

 ## Built With

+- PM5560
-- ESP8266
+- Raspberry PI 3
-- WS2812b LED strips
+- Resin.io/Balena
-- Arduino C/C++
+- JavaScript/Node.js
 - VSCode
 - Ubuntu 20.04.3
+- MongoDB

 ## Setup

-- Get the link of the repository: `git@github.com:arthurborgesdev/colete-matchvision.git`
+- Get the link of the repository: `git@github.com:arthurborgesdev/poll3r-backup.git`
-- Clone it as `git@github.com:arthurborgesdev/colete-matchvision.git` on a Terminal
+- Clone it as `git@github.com:arthurborgesdev/poll3r-backup.git` on a Terminal

 ## Usage

-- This project runs on physical devices that does not exist anymore.
-But the codebase is a reference for future Arduino embedded projects.
+- This project runs on physical devices that does not exists anymore.
+But the codebase is a reference for future resin.io/balena/PM5560 projects.

 ## Author